 Building Bollingen Tower

-Why Stitch Fix style curation can help make remote work actually work.
+Why Stitch Fix style curation can help make distributed work actually work.

 In an era of endless choice, curation reigns supreme.